CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab1.md

 In conclusion, you have learned how to log into GitHub and create a new repository.
 By now, you should have a repository set up and ready for your projects.

 ## You have successfully completed this lab.
-Click on  Next to proceed.
+Click on  Next to proceed with the lab.